pedriniedoardo/Getting_and_cleaning_data_project/README.md

 ## Task

-The data were downloaded locally and stored in the working directory.
+The data were downloaded locally and stored in `UCI HAR Dataset` under the working directory.

 The R script `run_analysis.R` contains all the steps used to produce the tidy datase `tidy_df.txt`, starting from the raw data.
 In particular the main steps implemented into the script are: